rmatteso/frontend-nanodegree-arcade-game/README.md

 # Udacity Frontend Nanodegree Arcade Game

 This is a Tron-themed clone of the classic arcade game Frogger.
 Help Flynn cross the grid through seven stages to win.
+Use the arrow keys (up, down, left, right) to move your user.

 ## Installation